hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 {{< imgScale "DSC00759_1600.JPG" "The lake Hólmsárlón at evening."
 "500x" >}}

-As we learned later, there were a lot of fishes set free in the Holmsarlon lake which bred very fast.
+As we learned later, there were a lot of fishes set free in the Hólmsárlón lake which bred very fast.
 Due to the lack of predators and food, they all died.
-Therefore there are no fishes anymore in the Holmsarlon lake.
+Therefore there are no fishes anymore in the Hólmsárlón lake.

 Although there're no fish in the lake, we camped directly at the water and washed us and our clothes.
 However the water was way to old to swim in the lake.

-TODO: Holmsarlon photo from Kristina.
+TODO: Hólmsárlón photo from Kristina.

 # To be continued ...
 I hope you like this report and photos.